PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/count_number_of_registered_players.md

 draft: true
 ---

 This should also be self-explanatory.
-We'd like to know how many players have registered.
+We'd like to know how many players have registered in total.

-## The answer
+## Answer

 TODO